mini-rose/mocha/doc/writing-modules.rst

 Extending with C
 ----------------

-You can very easily extend Coffee programs with C code by writing additional modules for it, and simply declaring that such functions exist.
+You can very easily extend Mocha programs with C code by writing additional modules for it, and simply declaring that such functions exist.
 Here is an add function implemented in C.